Cuba to let farmers sell directly to tourist sector

 HAVANA Cuban farmers can bypass the state and start selling products directly to businesses catering to tourists, state-run media said on Monday in announcing the latest market-oriented reform in the one of the world's last communist countries.

-Communist Party newspaper Granma said the change, which takes effect on December 1, was aimed at improving the variety and quality of food to the tourist sector, cutting transportation costs and reducing food losses that have plagued the country because of inefficiencies in getting farm products to market.
+Communist Party newspaper Granma said the change, which takes effect on Dec.
+1, was aimed at improving the variety and quality of food to the tourist sector, cutting transportation costs and reducing food losses that have plagued the country because of inefficiencies in getting harvested products to market.

 The changes will allow the development of ways to "better take advantage of the potentialities ... at the local scale," the newspaper said.